research

 Takeaways

 Research is a powerful tool.
-Below are summaries of research that I've done as well as answers to some common questions.
+Below are summaries of research that I've done as well as what research says about some common questions.

 LITERATURE REVIEW